 This link will take you to a short list of EBSCO databases appropriate for research in history.
 Resources include America: History & Life and Historical Abstracts.
-You will see a short description of both databases, and you may choose to search only the database that is most suitable to your research.
+You will see a short description of each database, and you may choose to search only the database that is most suitable to your research.

 References western-language journal articles, books, and book chapters published since 1971 about all parts of Asia.
 The BAS is particularly strong in the humanities (including history) and social sciences.